paly2/GPIOEmu/README.md

 ```

 ## How to use it

+Documentation: mostly the same as [RPi.GPIO](https://sourceforge.net/p/raspberry-gpio-python/wiki/Home/).
+See "differences with the RPi.GPIO module" for... differences.

 Create any program using the RPi.GPIO.
 Now you can test it on any computer having GPIOEmu installed by replacing the RPi.GPIO import by the GPIOEmu import.
 For example, you may replace `import RPi.GPIO` by `import GPIOEmu as RPi.GPIO`, or `import RPi.GPIO as GPIO` by `import GPIOEmu as GPIO`.